 If your piggy is angry, they won’t sugarcoat it for you.
-Maybe they have an issue with a cage mate or they don’t like the chaos around them.
+Maybe they have an issue with a cage mate or don’t like the chaos around them.
 When they aren’t pleased, they might give everyone around a warning to back off.

 8. Yikes!
 I’m Frozen

-If your guinea pig lets out a chirping noise and freezes, they sense potential danger.
+If your guinea pig lets out a chirping noise and then freezes, they sense potential danger.
 Or, they might not know what’s going on, and they aren’t sure if the coast is clear.
 But sometimes, they can make this chirping noise with no real meaning behind it.

 9. Aw!
 I Like You

 Nothing is better than seeing a happy guinea pig.
 Your piggy might let out a low purring sound, similar to a cat.
-It may or may not be accompanied by other quieter squeals.
+It may or may not be accompanied by other, quieter squeals.
 This is a way of showing affection and love to their furry or human friends.